emsesp/EMS-ESP32/README.md

 1. Either build the circuit below or purchase a ready built board from bbqkees via his [GitHub](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz) page or the [Domoticz forum](http://www.domoticz.com/forum/viewtopic.php?f=22&t=22079&start=20).
 2. Get an ESP8266 dev board and connect the 2 EMS output lines from the boiler to the circuit and the Rx/Tx out to pins D7 and D8 on the ESP.
 The EMS connection can either be the 12-15V AC direct from the thermostat bus line or from the 3.5" Service Jack at the front.
 Again bbqkees has a nice explanation [here](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/tree/master/Documentation).
 3. Optionally connect the three LEDs to show Rx and Tx traffic and Error codes to pins D1, D2, D3 respectively.
 I use 220 Ohm pull-down resistors.
 These pins are configurable in ``boiler.ino``.
-This is furtherr explained in the **code** section below.
+This is further explained in the **code** section below.
 4. Build and upload the firmware to the ESP8266 device.
 I used Platformio with Visual Studio.
 Do make sure you set the MQTT and WiFi credentials correctly and if you're not using MQTT leave the MQTT_IP blank.
 The firmware supports OTA too with the default hostname as 'boiler' (or 'boiler.' depending on your OS and how the mdns resolves hostnames).
 5. Power the ESP either via USB or direct into the 5v vin pin from an external power 5V volts supply with min 400mA.
 6. Attach the 3v3 out on the ESP8266 to the DC power line on the EMS circuit as indicated in the schematics.